Wireless for Machine Learning: Review of SISO over-the-air computation

-In realistic \ac{FL} scenarios, we expect distributions to be non-\ac{IID}.
-For instance, an environmental monitoring device will have a different distribution depending on location, text prediction algorithms depend on user behavior, and body sensor systems depend on the physiology of the host.
-To combat this,~\cite{sun2019energy} introduces a data sharing phase into \ac{CoMAC} for Machine Learning, where each user device share their dataset with a small number of neighbors before training begins.
-Their numerical study considers highly non-\ac{IID} data distributions where each device only carries samples of one digit.
+Realistically, we should always expect \ac{FL} data distributions to be non-\ac{IID}.
+For instance, an environmental monitoring device will have a different distribution depending on sensor location, text prediction algorithms depend on user behavior, and body sensor systems depend on the physiology of the host.
+To combat this,~\cite{sun2020energy} introduces a data sharing phase into \ac{CoMAC} for ML, where each user device shares its dataset with a small number of neighbors before training begins.
+The study considers the same communication scheme as in \ac{BAA}, but performs data sharing before training begins.
+Their numerical study on the MNIST dataset considers highly non-\ac{IID} data distributions where each device only carries samples of one digit.
 They show that classification accuracy goes from 72\% to 82\% by having each user device share its dataset with just one neighbor.